evaera/Cmdr/docs/api/CmdrClient.md

       params:
         - name: keys
           type: array<Enum.KeyCode>
-    - name: SetPlaceName
+    - name: SetInputLabel
-      desc: Sets the place name label that appears when executing commands.
-This is useful for a quick way to tell what game you're playing in a universe game.
+      desc: Sets the input label that appears when executing commands.
+This is useful for a quick way to tell what game you're playing in a universe game, and what your current working instance is.
       params:
         - name: labelText
           type: string